alango/list-merge/specification.md

    - Using the properties panel with autocomplete suggestions of existing tags
    - Typing tag names with auto-suggestion dropdown showing matching existing tags
 4. System maintains a master list of all created tags for reuse and prevents duplicates
-5. Tags can be edited (name and color) or deleted from the tag pool
+5. Tags can be edited (name and color) or deleted from the tag pool using hover actions:
+   - Hover over any tag in the tag pool to reveal edit and delete icons
+   - Click edit icon to enter inline editing mode with name input and color picker
+   - Use Enter to save changes or Escape to cancel editing
+   - All items using the edited tag are automatically updated with new name/color
 6. When typing new tag names, system provides real-time suggestions from existing tags

 ### 3.5 Tag Pool Panel
 - **Available Tags**: Display of all created tags in the project with their custom colors
 - **Create New Tag**: Interface for adding new freeform text tags with color picker and duplicate validation
 - **Drag Source**: Tags can be dragged from this panel onto items in the main list
-- **Tag Management**: Edit tag names and colors, delete existing tags with confirmation
+- **Tag Management**: Edit tag names and colors with hover actions, delete existing tags with confirmation
+- **Inline Editing**: Click edit icon on tag hover to access inline editing form with name input and color picker
 - **Visual Organization**: Tags displayed with their assigned colors for easy identification
-- **Multi-Select Actions**: Controls for applying tags to multiple selected items# List Merge -
+- **Multi-Select Actions**: Controls for applying tags to multiple selected items
+- **Usage Indicators**: Tags show usage count to indicate how many items are using each tag# List Merge -

 ### 4.5 Finalizing and Exporting
 1. User reviews the completed main list